mscaudill/neuroGit/README.md

 **EPHYS:**

-An electrophysiology analysis package for cell-attached and whole-cell recordings from single cells.
+Ephys is an electrophysiology analysis package for cell-attached and whole-cell recordings from single cells.
 It supports both matlab DAQ and axoclamp ABF file types.
-The gui walks the user through the following processing stages:
+The software walks the user through the following processing stages:
 - Data Selection
-- Filtering -
-- - IIR filters
+- IIR filtering
-- - Butterworth
+ - Butterworth
-- - Chebyshev
+ - Chebyshev
-- - Elliptic
+ - Elliptic
 - Spike detection
 - Results

 Ephys seamlessly integrates with the stimGen visual stimulation software, joining individual stimulus trials with their corresponding electrophysiology traces.
 Further, Ephys can accept multiple